ellysh/bash-programming-from-scratch/manuscript/glossary.md

 [**Bash script**](https://www.gnu.org/software/bash/manual/html_node/Shell-Scripts.html#Shell-Scripts) is a text file containing interpreter commands.
 Bash executes scripts in non-interactive mode.

 [**Best practices**](http://mywiki.wooledge.org/BashGuide/Practices) are recommended approaches for using a programming language or technology.
-An example of best practice for Bash is enclosing strings in double quotes to avoid word splitting.
+An example of best practice for Bash is enclosing strings in double-quotes to avoid word splitting.

 [**Bottleneck**](https://en.wikipedia.org/wiki/Bottleneck_(software)) is a component or resource of a computer system that limits its performance or throughput.